-I’ve been making things happen with considerable energy for the past 5 years.
-I founded the Goldfield Ensemble in 2011 and have produced over 50 concerts, collaborative events and education projects for this varied and diverse collective.
+I’ve been making things happen with considerable energy for the past 6 years.
+I founded the Goldfield Ensemble in 2011 and in addition to our chamber music concerts, we’ve created collaborative events, education projects and enjoy imaginative programming.
 We’ve played at St Johns Smith Square, Kings College Chapel, HCMF, Kings Place and many UK festivals.
-We held the first Artistic Residency at the Stapleford Granary.
-We’ve commissioned new works (Arlene Sierra, Kathy Hinde, Robin Holloway) and we’ve partnered with the Wellcome Trust and sculptor Simeon Nelson to create an audio-visual event called Anarchy in the Organism.
-This year we performed at the Cheltenham Music Festival with a programme called RITUAL IN TRANSFIGURED TIME that explores old and new technology, sound and film, conventional and self-made instruments.
+We held the first Artistic Residency at Stapleford Granary.
+We’ve commissioned new works (Arlene Sierra, Kathy Hinde, Robin Holloway) and we partnered with the Wellcome Trust and sculptor Simeon Nelson to create an audio-visual event called Anarchy in the Organism.
+Last year we toured our RITUAL IN TRANSFIGURED TIME programme with Langham Research Centre – a bringing-together of old and new technology, sound and film, conventional and self-made instruments.

-Most of my productions are collaborations – with other artists, with venues – and it is perhaps inevitable that opera has a particular appeal.
-Between 2012-2016 I produced an opera for chamber music ensemble Okeanos.
-Tokaido Road (composed by Nicola LeFanu) is a touring chamber opera that combines two cultures – Western and Japanese – and 5 art forms in a 60 minute time frame.
-It grew from a belief that we could make opera that would fit any space, any place, was accessible and friendly.
+I moved into production in 2012 when I produced an opera for chamber music ensemble Okeanos.
+Tokaido Road (composed by Nicola LeFanu) is a touring chamber opera that combines two cultures – Western and Japanese – and five art forms in a 60 minute time frame.
+We wanted to make opera that would fit any space, any place and explored what was really happening when the two cultures met in an artistic framework.
 Our London premiere took place at Milton Court theatre.
 Our largest venue was the 2-acre Great Court of the British Museum.
 Our smallest was a remote 13th century church in the Cheviot Hills.
 With a combined opera and outreach audience of around 9000, this critically acclaimed production more than achieved what it set out to do.